-If you create a class with @attr.s(frozen=True) this is fullfilled by definition, therefore attrs will write a hash function for you automatically.
-You can also force it to write one with hash=True but then it's your responsibility to make sure that the object is not mutated.
+If you create a class with @define(frozen=True) this is fulfilled by definition, therefore attrs will write a hash function for you automatically.
+You can also force it to write one with unsafe_hash=True but then it's your responsibility to make sure that the object is not mutated.